dovecot/documentation/docs/core/plugins/mail_crypt.md

 }
 ```

-### Folder Keys Mode
+### Folder Keys

-In this mode, for the user a key pair is generated.
+In this mode, a key pair is generated for the user.
 Then for each folder a key
 pair is generated.
-This folder is encrypted using the user's key pair.
+This folder is encrypted using the user key.
 A user
-can have more than one key pair but only one can be active.
+can have more than one key pair for reading, but only one can be active for
+writing.

 * [[setting,crypt_user_key_curve]] must be set.
-* [[setting,mail_attribute]] must be set, as is is used to store the keys.
+* [[setting,mail_attribute]] must be set, as it is used to store the keys.

 #### Unencrypted User Keys